How Much Does it Cost to Live in Ireland

-A high quality of life, friendly culture, and excellent education system make Ireland a favorite destination among expats.
+A country with a high quality of life, friendly culture, and excellent education system, Ireland is a favorite destination among expats.
 The costs of living in Ireland should be a primary consideration when considering a life there.

 As long as you can tolerate the rainy weather, Ireland a great place to live, especially if you’re looking for dual citizenship.
 As long as you have Irish ancestry, it’s easy to become a citizen of Ireland and get an Irish passport without having to renounce citizenship from your homeland.

 But what does it actually cost to live in Ireland?
 British and American expats are often surprised that the cost of living is as high as it is in Ireland.
 In fact, the cost of living is equivalent to living in some of the more expensive cities in the United States.